Age-Old Wisdom meets Modern Tools

 Carving the Pumpkin

-We like to pick a large pumpkin for easy carving, but also pick some small pumpkins for decorating your outside door or bringing inside the home!
+We like to pick a large pumpkin for easy carving, but also pick some small pumpkins for decorating your outside door or bringing inside the home as accents!

 For those smaller pumpkins, look for some character—bumps, wart, and funny shapes!